eclipse-che4z/che-che4z-lsp-for-cobol/clients/cobol-lsp-vscode-extension/README.md

 - **Syntax highlighting** (with third-party plugins)
 	> Enables syntax highlighting for COBOL code as long as you have an appropriate third-party syntax highlighting extension installed.

-The LSP for COBOL extension for Visual Studio Code (VSC) integrates several COBOL language features into tools used in Visual Studio Code (VSC).
-LSP for COBOL recognizes files with the extensions .COB, .CBL and .CPY as COBOL files.
+The Cobol Language Support  extension for Visual Studio Code (VSC) integrates several COBOL language features into tools used in Visual Studio Code (VSC).
+Cobol Language Support  recognizes files with the extensions .COB, .CBL and .CPY as COBOL files.

 ## Prerequisites